single9/PHP-Account-Activation-By-URI/README.md

 Copy files to your application.

-Run this SQL on your Database schema:
+Run this SQL or create one on your Database schema:

 	CREATE TABLE IF NOT EXISTS `users` (
 	  `ID` int(11) NOT NULL AUTO_INCREMENT,